 Glendale real estate is some of the most expensive in Wisconsin, although Glendale house values don't compare to the most expensive real estate in the U.S.

-Glendale is a decidedly white-collar city, with fully 88.91% of the workforce employed in white-collar jobs, well above the national average.
+Glendale is a decidedly white-collar city, with fully 88.33% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Glendale is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Glendale who work in sales jobs (13.36%), office and administrative support (11.71%), and teaching (11.01%).
+There are especially a lot of people living in Glendale who work in sales jobs (11.28%), teaching (10.78%), and management occupations (10.52%).

 Also of interest is that Glendale has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Glendale is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Slavic languages.